Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Results

 \subsubsection{Full Results}

-We now present a summary of all results obtained for the clean snow samples described in the Materials section.
+We now present a summary of all results obtained for the clean snow samples.
 The properties of the snow samples used in these tests varied widely, from light, fine-grained fresh powder to dense, coarse-grained snow that had experienced several melt and re-freeze events.
 In Fig.~\ref{fig:vrscat}, we show a scatter plot of the densities and grain sizes estimated using our method, as well as ground truth values.

 Our estimates of $v_*$, $r_*$, and $C_{bc}$ are plotted with respect to ground truth in Fig.~\ref{fig:cleansnowprops}.
 In Fig.~\ref{fig:cleansnowprops}(a), we see a clear positive and nearly linear relationship between the ice volume fraction estimated using our technique, and ground truth, although estimates appear to be biased towards lower densities.
 The trends for $r_*$ and $C_{bc}$ are less clear, although our method appears to be capable of distinguishing between small and large grain sizes, and low and moderate impurity concentrations.
-To the extent that trends can be observed, $r_*$ appears to be underestimated by a factor of $\sim$2, whereas $C_{bc}$ appears to be over-estimated by a factor of $\sim$2.5.
+To the extent that trends can be observed, there appears to be an approximately 1:1 relationship between $r_*$ estimates and ground truth, whereas $C_{bc}$ appears to be over-estimated by a factor of $\sim$2.5.
+All statistical uncertainties in $v_*$ and $r_*$ estimates are 1-2\% of the estimated value.
+All statistical uncertainties in $C_{bc}$ estimates are 1-2 ppbw.
+Notably, these uncertainties are comparable to the statistical uncertainties reported by \cite{allgaier2022ice} in their estimates of black carbon concentrations in glacier ice.

 In addition to dual-wavelength estimates of $v_*$, $r_*$, and $C_{bc}$, we also show estimates of $v_*$ and $r_*$ computed using only 905 nm measurements.
-Notably, the single-wavelength results match the dual-wavelength results very closely.
+The single-wavelength results match the dual-wavelength results very closely.
 Ice volume fraction estimates are slightly higher, which is consistent with excess absorption due to unmodeled LAPs.
 Single-wavelength grain size estimates are alternately higher or lower than corresponding dual-wavelength estimates.